d3fc/d3fc/components/README.md

 ###sl.indicators

-Used for financial indicators, such as Bollinger Bands, Moving Average, RSI, Divergance etc. These are components which are represented by a D3 data series but not directly related to data without some data processing before they are displayed.
+Used for financial indicators, such as Bollinger Bands, Moving Average, RSI, Divergence etc. These are components which are represented by a D3 data series but not directly related to data without some data processing before they are displayed.

 Current components in this namespace: